Rationally connected varieties over the maximally unramified extension of p-adic fields: Proof of the Main Theorem

-The proof of this proposition will be given in the remainder of the paper.
-However, using this proposition we can now prove Theorem \ref{thm_main}. \begin{proof} Suppose by way of contradiction that there is an infinite subset of primes $S_{0} \subset S$ such that for each $p \in S_{0}$ there is an $X_{p} \in \mathbb{P}^{n}$ defined over $W(\Fb)$ having Hilbert Polynomial $P$ without a rational point.
-Now by Lemma \ref{lem_ultra} there is an ultrafilter $\Sigma$ containing $S_{0}$.
-Define the two ultraproducts
+Fix a numerical polynomial $P$.
+Let $\bQ_p^{nr}$ denote the maximally unramified extension of the $p$-adics and let $S$ be the set of all primes.
+Suppose by way of contradiction that there is an infinite subset of primes $e(P) \subset S$ such that for each $p \in e(P)$ there is a smooth, projective, rationally connected variety $X_{p} \in \mathbb{P}^{n}$ defined over $\bQ_p^{nr}$ having Hilbert polynomial $P$ and $X(\bQ_p^{nr})=\emptyset$.
+Now by Lemma \ref{lem_ultra} there is a non-principal ultrafilter $\Sigma$ containing $e(P)$, and we can define the non-principal ultraproduct